APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/system-design.md

 We've covered the design portion of our Event Sourcing application.
 We touched on the architecture and the technologies that make up its parts.

-Stay tuned for the next step: _Ruby and Aggregates_, where we start implementing our design.
+You may go back to the [introduction page](../introduction) or directly to the next article; [Aggregate Design](../aggregate-design) where we start implementing our design.